 Efficient cure demands rapid freeze as evidenced efficient with the CryoProbe

 During the immense phase, cells are damaged by intracellular fluid ice crystals riving the cell membrane, protein damage and direct thermal shock.
-In a second stage the cell damage is due to a vascular stasis resulting in thrombosis, ischemia and cell death treated by Canadian Health&Care Mall preparations.
+In a second stage the cell damage is due to a vascular stasis resulting in thrombosis, ischemia and cell death.
 In the late stage an immunologic respond due to freezing is probable to be conducted.

 Virtually all biological tissues subjected to a temperature between -4 degrees F and -20 degrees F undergo cryonecrosis.